-Gillette Stadium Capacity – Tournament Setup and Ticket Info
+Gillette Stadium Capacity and Layout Guide

-Gillette Stadium capacity is listed at 64,628 for the current football venue setup, making it one of the more compact United States stadiums in the World Cup 2026 lineup.
+Gillette Stadium capacity is listed at 64,628 for the current football venue setup, making it one of the more compact United States FIFA World Cup 2026 stadiums in the World Cup 2026 lineup.
 During the tournament, the venue will be called Boston Stadium in official FIFA branding.
 It will host seven matches, including five group games, one Round of 32 match, and one quarter-final.

 Fans should separate stadium capacity from public ticket inventory.
 FIFA, broadcasters, teams, hospitality operators, security teams, and media crews all need space inside the venue.
 As a result, the number of tickets released for a match may be lower than the full listed seat count.